How we may use your personal information

 - Whether you are a student, a member of school/college staff, a member of staff in a higher education institution/university or a parent/carer.

-Where it is required for the effective review and evaluation of the outreach activity in question, we may also collect the following special category data, subject to additional condition 9a of the GDPR (obtaining ‘explicit consent’ from individuals) being met:
+Where it is required for the effective review of the outreach activity in question, we may also collect the following special category data, subject to additional condition 9a of the GDPR (obtaining ‘explicit consent’ from individuals) being met:

 - Your ethnicity,